Product Design

 Responsibilities

-Upon joining PRODAP's Digitall Products team, an MVP of PRODAP Views Master had already been launched and was being used by several ot the company's clients.
+Upon joining PRODAP's Digital Products team, PRODAP Views Master had already been launched and was being used by several ot the company's clients.

 My mission was to take ownership of the project by: